A manufacturable surface code architecture for spin qubits with fast transversal logic: Background

 Among the many QEC codes proposed, the rotated surface code stands out for its easy-to-build planar connectivity requirements, relatively high threshold, ease of decoding \cite{dennis_topological_2002, fowler_surface_2012}, and well-understood logical operations \cite{horsman_surface_2012, fowler_low_2019, litinski_game_2019}.
 One logical qubit in a distance-$d$ surface code is encoded on a square $d \times d$ grid of physical qubits, which we will refer to as a ``surface code patch''.
 Each stabilizer within this grid is either a joint X or Z operator supported on four neighboring qubits (or two on a boundary).
 Including edge stabilizers, there are $d^2-1$ stabilizers that must be measured in each SE round.
 Conventionally, each of these stabilizers is measured using a unique physical ancilla qubit which is initialized, entangled with the involved data qubits, and measured.
 Serialization of syndrome extraction has been studied before to reduce physical qubit overheads \cite{sato_scheduling_2025, ye_quantum_2025} or to adapt to control constraints \cite{helsen_quantum_2018}; in this work, we study the forced serialization of the measurement of ancilla qubits due to the limited readout capacity of the chip.\removed{Multiqubit logical operations in the surface code can be performed in two primary ways, through lattice surgery or transversal CNOTs, both of which are supported on \snaq{}.}

 Two main methods have been proposed to entangle logical surface code qubits, both of which are supported in \snaq{}.
 Hardware that is restricted to nearest-neighbor connectivity can perform lattice surgery \cite{horsman_surface_2012, fowler_low_2019, litinski_game_2019}, which involves the ``merging'' and ``splitting'' of surface code patches to perform multiqubit Pauli measurements, each of which takes $d$ SE rounds.
-In addition, hardware with long-range connections can perform a transversal CNOT (tCNOT), where each data qubit of one patch interacts with its corresponding data qubit in the second patch. \added{When combined with} specialized decoding techniques \cite{cain_correlated_2024, zhou_algorithmic_2024}, tCNOTs only require $\Theta(1)$ SE rounds after each operation.
+Alternatively, hardware with long-range connections can perform a transversal CNOT (tCNOT), where each data qubit of one patch interacts with its corresponding data qubit in the second patch.
+When combined with specialized decoding techniques \cite{cain_correlated_2024, zhou_algorithmic_2024}, tCNOTs only require $\Theta(1)$ SE rounds after each operation.
 Prior work has found that less than one SE round is needed per tCNOT \cite{cain_correlated_2024}, saving significant temporal costs compared to lattice surgery.
 Additionally, while parallel shuttling of qubits is possible in a transversal computation, parallel lattice surgery through the same shared routing space is not, so tCNOTs may have compilation benefits for certain workloads in restricted logical layouts.
+Decoding a tCNOT-based logical circuit ostensibly requires use of a more complex decoder than in a lattice-surgery-based system, but methods have recently been developed to reduce the transversal decoding problem to one closely resembling an idling logical qubit, allowing for fast decoding \cite{cain_fast_2025}.